7ujian/meg4/README.md

 editors.
 These look like genuine games, no-one can tell they were created with MEG-4 (assuming your game doesn't crash because the error screen would tell).

+To get a MEG-4 PRO license, open a confidential issue on gitlab and ask for a license file.
+Provide your preferred unique developer / studio name along with the request (up to 63 bytes, this will be stored in the license file and on the floppies).

 Contributors
 ------------